 National Talent Search Examination (NTSE) is a national level examination conducted by NCERT to identify and nurture the ignited and bright minds of the country.
 It is conducted for class X students and scholarship is awarded to the selected candidates recognised as national talent.

 National Talent Search Examination (NTSE) is a two stage selection process.
 Students qualifying stage I are eligible to appear for the stage II of the examination.
 The selection in the first stage is governed by the state boards through a written examination.

-This year NTSE 2020 Stage 1 is scheduled to be held on November 2020.
+Every year NTSE Stage 1 exam is scheduled to be held in November.
 Before starting the preparation, candidates must have a clear knowledge of NTSE exam pattern as well as NTSE syllabus.
 The most crucial element during the exam preparation is knowing complete and correct NTSE exam syllabus.
 This is necessary so that candidates can plan their preparation and focus on necessary topics.
-NTSEGuru Experts have provided the topics for NTS examination.
+NTSEGuru Experts have provided the statewise topics for NTS examination.

 Before we get into NTSE syllabus, let's have an overview of NTSE exam pattern.